Sir John Milbanke, 10th Baronet: Early life

 Milbanke was 27 years old, serving as a lieutenant in the 10th Hussars during the Second Boer War, when the following deed took place near Colesberg for which he was awarded the VC:

+After a brief stay back home, he was on the SS Umbria leaving Southampton for South Africa in late March 1900.
 Promoted to captain on 17 April 1900, he served in South Africa until the end of hostilities when peace was declared in June 1902.
 He left Cape Town on board the SS Walmer Castle in late June 1902, and arrived at Southampton the following month.
 In early October 1902 he returned to his regiment as it was posted to Mhow in British India.

+Marriage

 In 1900, he married Amelia Crichton, with whom he had one son, John, who became the 11th Baronet.

+World War I

 In 1914, having retired from the regular army, he became lieutenant-colonel of the Sherwood Rangers.
 He was killed in action at Suvla, Gallipoli, Turkey, on 21 August 1915 and is commemorated on the Helles Memorial.